Feedback Loops Are the Only Truth

 Sometimes you are.

-But often you are being chosen by what you have repeated.
+But often you are being chosen by what you have repeated long enough that it started repeating you.

-There is a kind of person who believes they can understand a life by listing its parts.
+There is a kind of person who believes you can understand a life by listing its parts.

 As if you could inventory a storm.